-Taking the top hat apart reveals a simple oval that is the base for all other elements.
-Duplicating the oval, combining the two and removing the central nodes makes the cylinder.
+When I take the top hat apart, it reveals a simple oval that is the base for all other elements.
+Duplicate the oval, combine the two via Path/ Union and remove the central nodes to create the cylinder.
 Move two nodes up and out to make the top.

 The fastest way to create eyes for me is always to start with a circle.